zhengrenjie/gmvc/.wiki/2-Parameter-Resolver.md

 The three parameters of `Resolver` function are:

-- `ctx`: the gmvc context, you can get the whole HTTP context from it.
+- `ctx`: the gmvc context, you can get the origin HTTP context from it.
-- `fieldMeta`: the metadata of the Action field, you can get reflect info from it.
+- `fieldMeta`: the metadata of the Action field, you can get the reflecting info from it.
 - `origin`: the origin value got from HTTP parameter.

 The return value of `Resolver` function is: